Bar Food

 Sometimes, you just want to sit in the bar, have a glass of wine or a cocktail, drink in the local color and/or views and eat crab cakes, clam chowder or hors d’oeuvres.

-Here are six popular bar food spots frequented by both locals and tourists.
+Here are eight popular bar food spots frequented by both locals and tourists.

 Upscale, Atmospheric